-If you’re not a train traveller you could use the bus.
+If you’re not a train traveler, you could use the bus.

 You could even book an Uber straight from the airport.
-Travelling by bus could be quite a hassle since there are no direct buses from Colombo to Ella.
+Traveling by bus could be quite a hassle since there are no direct buses from Colombo to Ella.

 Coming From Down South

 By any chance, if you’re coming from down south.
 Let’s say, Galle, your only option is the bus.

 First, you will have to take the Colombo-Katharagama bus and get off at Hambanthota.

 From there, you can take the bus to Nuwara Eliya, which goes via Ella.
 If you’re in Matara, you can straight away get the bus to Bandarawela, which goes via Ella.